merictaze/merictaze.github.io/src/pages/articles/2018-08-07-what-happens-when-you-hit-google-com-using-https/index.md

 description: While making a simple request to https://google.com to see that simple search page, there are a lot of things going on behind the scenes to keep you secure.
 Understanding this flow will give you a lot of confidence in various topics like Digital Certificates and Signatures, Symmetric/Asymmetric key encryptions, Certificate Authorities and how they all work together to help you have secure communication.
 featuredImage: ./cover.jpeg
 ---
-# What happens when you hit google.com using HTTPS

 While making a simple request to https://google.com to see that simple search page, there are a lot of things going on behind the scenes to keep you secure.
 Understanding this flow will give you a lot of confidence in various topics like Digital Certificates and Signatures, Symmetric/Asymmetric key encryptions, Certificate Authorities and how they all work together to help you have secure communication.
 Let’s start with some fundamental concepts that HTTPS relies on

 ![](./cover.jpeg)<figcaption>Photo by <a href="https://unsplash.com/@rubavi78">Rubén Bagüés</a> on <a href="https://unsplash.com">Unsplash</a></figcaption>